Public Water System: College Of St. Benedict

 Primary Source: Ground water

-This public water system services 34 zip codes in 1 municipality in 1 county.
+This public water system services 34 zip codes in 1 county.

-We could not find test result data for Saint Joseph.
+We could not find test result data for College Of St. Benedict.

 However, this area is serviced by 742 or more other public water systems.
 Check your water bill to see which specific system applies.
 Here is a list of related systems: